pyth-network/pyth-crosschain/target_chains/sui/sdk/js/README.md

 const priceUpdateData = await connection.getPriceFeedsUpdateData(priceIds);
 ```

+## Important Notes for Integrators

-Due to the way contract upgrades work on Sui, your module should NOT have a hard-coded call to `pyth::update_single_price_feed` (since there could be multiple call-sites, and a call-site can be deprecated when the Pyth contract is upgraded).
-Instead, you should build a [Sui programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk) that first updates the price by calling `pyth::update_single_price_feed` at the latest call-site (there exists a helper function in `helpers.ts` for identifying the latest Pyth package) and then calls an entry function in your contract that invokes `pyth::get_price` on the `PriceInfoObject` to get the recently updated price.
+Due to the way contract upgrades work on Sui, your Sui Move module should NOT have a hard-coded call to `pyth::update_single_price_feed` (since there could be multiple call-sites, and a call-site can be deprecated when the Pyth contract is upgraded).
+Instead, you should build a [Sui programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk) that first updates the price by calling `pyth::update_single_price_feed` at the latest call-site (there exists a helper function in `helpers.ts` for identifying the latest Pyth package) and then call an entry function in your contract that invokes `pyth::get_price` on the `PriceInfoObject` to get the recently updated price.

+In other words, the Sui Pyth `pyth::update_single_price_feed` entry point should never be called by a contract, instead it should be called from client code (e.g. Typescript or Rust).

 We strongly recommend reading our guide which explains [how to work with Pyth price feeds](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices).